rowanmanning/rowanmanning.com/content/posts/webmentions-for-your-static-site/index.md

     </footer>
 </article>
 ```

+Microformats class names help a machine (in this case a Webmention receiver) to parse out the relevant details.
+These classes start with `h-`, `p-`, `e-`, `dt-` depending on the property being described, and you can find examples of [all the properties for h-entry here](https://microformats.org/wiki/h-entry#Properties).

 Now your web page is ready to be parsed by a Webmention receiver, and you're able to start sending them.